 Lending loans to borrowers from the public is a major way for commercial banks to earn money.
 These could be personal loan, home loan, car loan and other type of mortgages.

 The money lent to a person comes from the money deposits of other customers.
-Banks generally restrict the amount of withdrawals to remain solvent, especially for forwarding loans.
+Banks generally restrict the number of withdrawals to remain solvent, especially for forwarding loans.
 This ensures that the money remains within the bank.

 The amount is lent to a person at a higher interest rate for a fixed period of time.
 As the loan amount starts getting recovered, the bank pays a portion of the interest value to other depositors and keeps the remaining as its “earning”.